JakeMoralez/FlectoneWeb/pulse/en/docs/message/format/mention/index.md

 # Mention

-This formatting allows mentioning (pinging) someone in a message
+This formatting allows mentioning (pinging) a user in a message.
+Donation groups can also be mentioned, for example `@default`
 ![mention](/mention.png)

 [//]: # (localization)